-When viewing homosexual acts and even cannibalism in felines, they are viewed as exceptions to normal behavior.
+When viewing homosexual acts and even cannibalism in felines, they can be viewed as exceptions to normal behavior.
 There is a difference in exceptional behavior and instinct.
-When a cat appears to or even takes on homosexual behavior it is not out of their genetic instincts, but rather things they simply are doing.
+When a cat appears to or even takes on homosexual behavior, it is not out of their genetic instincts but rather things they simply are doing.
 Confused?
-When a monkey throws its poop, it is not out of instinct, but merely an action it chooses to do.
+When a monkey throws its poop it is not out of instinct but merely an action it chooses to do.
 Outside events cause this to happen, not internal instincts.
-Homosexual humans say they are “born this way”, and I am not disagreeing, but this also further proves how different sex is between animals and humans.
+Homosexual humans say they are “born this way” and I am not disagreeing but this also further proves how different sex can be between animals and humans.

-A cat’s mental process is only censorial, limited to sound, smell, touch, taste and vision.
-They lack the precision and clarity that a human’s intellectual perception has.
-A cat will confuse one sensation with another or one object with another; Animals frequently confuse one sensation with another or one object with another.
-A male cat may confuse a neutered male cat for a female; as the strong natural scent of the male urine is not present.
-An animal’s instincts are intertwined with its nature.
-However, change in environment can greatly change an animal’s natural receptors.; other images, perceptions and/or memories can act as a new change in environment affecting the animal’s natural behavior.
-The conflict between two or more instincts is likely to override the animal’s original impulse.
+A cat’s mental process is only censorial in that it is limited to sound, smell, touch, taste, and vision.
+They lack the precision and clarity that a humans intellectual perception has.
+A cat will confuse one sensation with another or one object with another.
+A male cat may confuse a neutered male cat for a female as the strong natural scent of the male urine is not present.
+An animals instincts are intertwined with its nature.
+Changes in the environment can greatly change an animal’s natural receptors such as other images or perceptions and/or memories can act as a new change in the environment affecting the animal’s natural behavior.
+The conflict between two or more instincts is likely to override the animals original impulse.

 So how does this prove cats can’t be homosexuals?
-In man, when two instinctive reactions collide, the intellect determines the best choice to follow out, and the will then dismisses one instinct, while encouraging the other.
+In man, when two instinctive reactions collide, the intellect determines the best choice to follow out and the will then dismisses one instinct while encouraging the other.
 Cats will see two instinctive impulses around one problem and because they lack our kind of will and problem solving, they will choose the one that is favored by the current circumstance or environment.
-They base their instinctive impulse purely on survival, not choice of intellect as humans do.
-Sometimes, these internal or external stimuli affecting a cat’s instinctive impulses result in parents killing their offspring, cannibalism and homosexual acts.
+They base their instinctive impulse purely on survival, not a choice of intellect as humans do.
+Sometimes these internal or external stimuli affecting a cat’s instinctive impulses result in parents killing their offspring, cannibalism, and homosexual acts.

-Homosexuality in animals can be explained as how “we” think we perceive it.
-To human eyes, a male dog mounting another male dog may be seen as “homosexuality” when in all reality, they do this to express dominance.
-When two male animals or two female animals engage sexually, it is a demonstration of power, not sex; or it is simply an instinctive impulse bent toward survival or; confusion from the clashing of two senses.
-What we, as humans, fail to understand is that an animal’s instincts are geared toward reproduction and survival and that is it.
-Although homosexual behavior is very common in the animal world, it is unheard of that animals have the desire to continually partake in homosexual actions for very long.
-It is in misunderstanding that people try to compare human and animal behaviors, as if the two were the same.
+Homosexuality in animals can be explained as to how “we think” we perceive it.
+To human eyes, a male dog mounting another male dog can be seen as “homosexuality” when in reality they do this to express dominance.
+When two male animals or two female animals engage sexually it is a demonstration of power, not sex, or it is simply an instinctive impulse bent toward survival or, confusion from the clashing of two senses.
+What we as humans fail to understand is that an animal’s instincts are geared toward reproduction and survival, nothing more.
+Although homosexual behavior is very common in the animal world, it is unheard of that animals have the desire to continually partake in homosexual behavior for very long.
+To say a cat can be gay by instinctual choice and compare this to human homosexuality, we would then have to say humans too have this choice.
+It is in misunderstanding that people try to compare human and animal behaviors as if the two were the same.
 The laws of human behavior vs animal behavior are entirely different in nature.